 - Managed resources

-This list is by no means exhaustive, as different network monitoring solutions offer varied capabilities.
-In addition to increasing your visibility into your customers’ networks, a comprehensive network visibility solution can give you more control to make changes based on the metrics you’re monitoring.
+This list is by no means exhaustive, as different monitoring solutions offer varied capabilities.
+In addition to increasing visibility into your customers’ networks, a comprehensive solution can give you more control to make changes based on the metrics you’re monitoring.

-With a network visibility solution that provides granular network visibility, MSPs can help improve security for customers with proactive cybercrime detection by allowing MSPs to see telltale signs of network compromise.
-This allows technicians to get ahead of the issues as opposed to waiting to respond after larger incidents have occurred.
-Better network visibility also results in better network analytics, which will enable MSPs to make informed business decisions about the data protection strategies you apply.
+With a solution for visibility, MSPs can help improve security for customers allowing to see telltale signs of network compromise.
+Better visibility also results in better analytics, which will enable MSPs to make informed decisions about the data protection strategies you apply.

 Why is network visibility important?

-There are many reasons why comprehensive network visibility is important.
-As mentioned above, cybercrime is increasing, and network blind spots are a major concern for businesses.
-Network blind spots are unknown vulnerabilities that can potentially give individuals with malicious intentions a direct route into your network.
-Network visibility keeps you informed.
-And by helping you spot weaknesses in your network, it’s a crucial part of protecting your data and security.
+As mentioned above, cybercrime is increasing, and blind spots are a major concern.
+These are unknown vulnerabilities that can potentially give individuals with malicious intentions a direct route into your systems.
+Visibility solutions keep you informed by helping spot weaknesses.

-A network visibility solution allows you to monitor traffic passing through your network more closely—scanning it for bottlenecks in performance.
-For instance, a network monitoring tool might provide visibility by alerting you to unexpected behavior such as an unacceptably slow network response.
+A visibility solution allows you to monitor traffic—scanning it for bottlenecks in performance.
+For instance, a monitoring tool might provide visibility by alerting you to unexpected behavior such as an unacceptably slow response.
 These alerts notify technicians and system administrators and enable them to take immediate action to resolve underlying issues.

 Enterprise network visibility challenges for MSPs